Urban Catchment Project

 How to get involved

-If you see this project as something you might like to get involved with – please don’t hesitate to reach out to Olly Eden-Mann on email@example.com
+There are already a few groups setting priorities and organising events.
+If you are interested in getting involved please don’t hesitate to reach out to Olly Eden-Mann on firstname.lastname@example.org

 One of our pilot groups is the Young Environmental Collective or yo.eco for short, with the dream to successfully engage, enhance and empower the local 18-35’s demographic of the Upper Clutha (Wānaka, Hāwea, Makarora, Luggate, Cardrona) for collective positive environmental outcomes.
 Yo.eco want to their voice to be heard, lead action for a sustainable urban environment and create behaviour change.
 They will purposefully take on projects which lead towards these goals.